iskr889/iskr889/README.md

 - 👋 Hi, I’m @iskr889
 - 👀 I’m interested in sofware, engineering and technology
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning new technologies.
-- 💞️ I’m looking to collaborate on new proyects that helps people
+- 💞️ I’m looking to collaborate on proyects that helps people